 Elective courses are offered based upon a survey of the class interests each term.
 A diverse and broad range of subject topics are initially offered, from which students will indicate their preferences.
 The result is a dynamic blend of several elective course topics that are relevant and current to today’s business environment.
-If you require additional information about Laurier’s Toronto MBA and Master of Finance campus electives, please contact Maggie Allan, Toronto MBA Programs Leader at 519-884-0710 ext.
+If you require additional information about Laurier’s Toronto MBA campus electives, please contact Maggie Allan, Toronto MBA Programs Leader, at 519-884-0710 ext.
 2575.

 |Course Number||Course Title||Course Description|

 |BU617||Financial Accounting I||This course focuses on the concepts, methods, and uses of financial information.
 It includes an in-depth examination of the accounting theory that is the basis of current accounting practice and how it can be applied to emerging issues; the application of the procedures and practices under Generally Accepted Accounting Principles (GAAP); and the examination of how financial accounting serves the needs of external decision-makers: investors, creditors, and other interested individuals and groups including the public at large.

 |BU627||Financial Accounting II||This course provides a detailed study of accounting principles, practices and concepts with an emphasis on their application for liabilities and equity accounts.
 It builds on Financial Accounting I, including an emphasis on Canadian Generally Accepted Accounting Principles (GAAP) and how financial accounting serves the needs of external decision-makers.

 |BU628||Leadership||This course focuses on the nature of effective organizational leadership.
 Competent leadership will contribute to more effective management of people and organizations.

 |BU637||Financial Information Systems||This course explores the role of the management accountant in the design, implementation, and use of contemporary financial information systems.
 Particular attention is paid to the use of accounting systems to support strategic objectives.